 She explained that instead of the swimsuit section of the contest, there will be a bigger focus on personality and exploring the candidate’s personal achievements: “In its place, each candidate will participate in a live interactive session with the judges, where she will highlight her achievements and goals in life and how she will use her talents, passion, and ambition to perform the job of Miss America.”

-While focusing on personality, talents and passions is of course not a negative aspect, we also have to ask, why can’t they wear pageant dresses?
-According to the organisation, the dress code will now be different from the historically famous and glamorous pageant dresses that are typically worn.
+While focusing on personality, talents and passions are of course not a negative aspect, we also have to ask, why can’t they wear pageant dresses?
+According to the organization, the dress code will now be different from the historically famous and glamorous pageant dresses that are typically worn.

 What contests can wear remains loosely defined.
 Carlson explained that they: “now give participants the freedom to outwardly express their self-confidence in evening attire of their choosing while discussing how they will advance their social impact initiatives.”

 Miss America began as a pageant held on the beach in Atlantic City in 1921.
 It has become a part of America’s very own cultural identity.
 Many viewers tune in to watch how each contestant has styled herself – in glamorous, stylish and unique dresses that aim to express their personality.